jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 ### Configure Point-to-site

+Navigate to the VPN gateway resource and select **Settings** > **Point-to-site configuration**.
+Choose `IKEv2 and OpenVPN (SSL)` from the tunnel type dropdown.
+Finally, paste the contents of `my-root-cert.txt` as outputted from the previous command into the `Root certificates` section.
+Select **Save** from the toolbar.

 ![Configure VPN Gateway](./vpn-gateway/azure-config-virtual-net-gateway.png)

 ## Create a Client Configuration

 ### Download the Client Configuration Template

+Once the save operation has completed, the **Download VPN Client** button will be enabled.
+Click it to start the download of the client configuration template archive.
+The contents of this `zip` file are shown below.
+The file contains a template file for an OpenVPN connection that we will need to complete in the next sections.
+Keep this archive _**securely**_ as it contains a pre-shared secret even before it is configured with a client certificate and private key.

 ![VPN Client Zip Contents](./vpn-gateway/zip-contents.png)

 ### OpenVPN Client Configuration Template

+Copy the `vpnconfig.ovpn` file from the archive to a separate location to be edited.
+A sample of its contents is shown below.
+Note the sections, that need to be completed prior to use: `$CLIENTCERTIFICATE` and `$PRIVATEKEY`.
+Once we generate a client certificate and key, we can paste their contents into this file.

 ```sh
 client